chisui/dakka/thesis/main.md

 In our simple implementation I'm using an single `Word` as a unique identifier but we can't assume that every implementation wants to use it.

 Now we have another problem though.
 Messages should be able to include actor references.
 If the type of these references now depends on the `ActorContext` implementation we need a way for messages to know this reference type.
 We can achieve this by adding the actor context as a parameter to the `Message` type family.

 ```haskell
   type Message a :: (* -> *) -> *
 ```

-Here we come in a bind because of the way we chose to define `ActorContext` unfortunately.
-The problem is the functional dependency in `ActorContext a m | m -> a`.
+Here we come in a bind because of the way we chose to define `ActorContext`.
+The functional dependency in `ActorContext a m | m -> a` forces us to create unwieldy typesignatures in this case.
 It states that we know `a` if we know `m`.
 This means that if we expose `m` to `Message` the message is now bound to a specific `a`.
-This is problematic though since we only want to expose the type of reference not the actor type of the current context to the `Message`.
-Doing so would bloat every signature that wants to move a message from one context to another with equivalence constraints like
+This is problematic though since we only want to expose the type of reference, not the actor type of the current context to the `Message`.
+Doing so would bloat every signature that wants to move a message from one context to another with equivalence constraints like.

 ```haskell
 forall a b m n.
 (ActorContext a m, ActorContext b n, Message a m ~ Message b n) => ...